Böszörmény: Muslim territories in the Kingdom of Hungary

-The Muslims settled down in several groups in the Carpathian Basin.
+Muslims formed a number of settlements across the Carpathian Basin.
 Their largest communities lived in the southern parts of the Kingdom of Hungary in Syrmia and in region where the Drava joins the Danube.
 Other significant groups of Muslims lived in and around Pest (especially after the migration of Muslim Bulgar nobles Bila and Baks), in the Nyírség (around Hajdúböszörmény) and around Nitra (Nyitra).
 The Arab geographer Yaqut al-Hamawi mentioned that Muslims from the Kingdom of Hungary were studying in Aleppo in the beginning of the 13th century.
-The students arrived in Aleppo from a frontier region of the kingdom where the Muslims lived in 30 settlements.
+The students arrived in Aleppo from a frontier region of the kingdom where there were reportedly 30 Muslim villages.

 The Muslims' life in the kingdom

 Most of the Muslims in the Kingdom of Hungary were engaged in trading and they were rich enough to lease royal properties in the 13th century.
 Other Muslims were employed in the king's army and participated in wars against the Byzantine Empire.
 Yaqut al-Hamawi's work proves that the Muslim population spoke the Hungarian language by the beginning of the 13th century.

 Royal decrees issued in the second half of the 11th century by the kings of Hungary persecuted the Muslims, requiring their conversion into Christianity.
 King Ladislaus I of Hungary commanded that converted Muslims who continued to follow Islam were to be removed from their original settlements.
 King Coloman of Hungary ordered that each Muslim settlement had to build a church, and he prohibited marriage between Muslims.
-Probably in the next century, the kings also prohibited the building of walls around Muslim settlements and today their descendants are the Gagauz people.
+Probably in the next century, the kings also prohibited the building of walls around Muslim settlements.

 By the period of King Géza II (1141–1162), the káliz people could practise their faith only in secrecy.
-The "Maghrebian" soldiers followed Islam openly, but it was Abu Hamid al-Garnati who taught them several Islamic traditions.
+The "Maghrebian" soldiers followed Islam openly, but it was Abu Hamid al-Ghranati who taught them several Islamic traditions.
 Upon his request, the king even permitted the "Maghrebians" to have concubines.